 In-Depth Look at the Hetty’s Features

-The first thing to note about the Hetty is that it’s effectively a “re-skin” of the Henry.
+The first thing to note about the Hetty is that it’s effectively the Henry vacuum with a different colour.
 It has identical features, performance and accessories.
-The only difference between the two vacuums is the price.
+The only difference between the two vacuums is the price and pink colour scheme.
 With that out of the way, let’s see how the Hetty stacks up against other cylinder vacuum cleaners.

 Appearance, Features and Design

 In a world filled with black and grey vacuum cleaners, the Hetty certainly stands out.
-The bright pink colour scheme isn’t to everyone’s tastes, but the smiley face shouldn’t detract from that fact that this is a solid and professional vacuum.
+The bright pink colour scheme isn’t to everyone’s tastes, but we don’t think the smiley face should detract from the fact that this is a solid and professional vacuum.

-The dirt capacity of the Hetty is 9 litres.
+The dirt capacity of the Hetty 160-11 is 6 litres.
 This makes it one of the largest we’ve reviewed, so you won’t need to empty it as often.
-On the flip side, it’s a surprisingly bulky cleaner (dimensions of 34cm x 36cm x 37 cm) – especially if you haven’t used a Henry before.
-There are also two castor wheels combined with fixed wheels, so it’s not as manoeuvrable as models with four castors.
+On the flip side, it’s a bulky cleaner (dimensions of 34.5cm x 32cm x 34 cm) that can feel difficult to move around the home.
+There are also only two castor wheels combined with two fixed wheels, so it’s not as manoeuvrable as models with four castors.

 As you probably know, the Hetty is a bagged vacuum, so you’ll need to purchase additional bags.
-As the Henry range is so popular, finding these bags isn’t difficult and Henry bags are also reasonably priced.
+As the Henry range is so popular, finding these bags isn’t difficult and Numatic bags are also reasonably priced.
 We also think bagged vacuums like the Hetty are a better choice for people with allergies, as the dirt is contained when you need to empty the vac.

-Additionally, the combination of extension tubes, long 10 metre cable and hose mean that the cleaning range is over 26 metres.
+Additionally, the combination of extension tubes, long 10-metre cable and hose mean that the cleaning range is over 26 metres.
 This is much larger than many other cylinders, and means you won’t need to change plug socket so often.
-The hose is also well-built so it won’t get crushed.
+The hose is also well-built so it won’t get easily crushed.